cyberark/conjur-authn-k8s-client/helm/conjur-config-cluster-prep/README.md

   This ClusterRole is used to provide a list of Kubernetes API access permissions that the Conjur authenticator will require in order to validate application identities.

+### Conjur Enterprise Documentation Reference

+Installation of this Helm chart replaces the manual creation of the Kubernetes resources outlined in [Step 5 of the Conjur Enterprise Kubernetes Authenticator Documentation](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Integrations/k8s-ocp/k8s-k8s-authn.htm).
+The `Namespace` for the authn-k8s authenticator is created as part of Step 3 of the [next section](#preparing-the-kubernetes-cluster-for-conjur-authentication).

 ## Preparing the Kubernetes Cluster for Conjur Authentication